 The British suit style traces its origins to one of menswear’s famous grounds called Savile Row.
 The trendy lounge suit appeared in the late 19th century but traces its origins to the simplified, sartorial standard of dress that was established by the English king Charles II in the 17th century.
 To date, this famous London street is synonymous with bespoke tailoring, thanks in large part to innovative designs.
 These suits were made for elites in the military and British nobility, which reasons why the jackets are well known for having defined shoulders with thick shoulder pads.

 The Features of a British Suit

 The suit jacket is made to fit perfectly on the shoulder around your torso.
 The sleeve ends at, or just above, the wrist bone when your arm is at rest, showing about half an inch of your shirt.
 And the length of your suit jacket slightly goes down to cover the bottom curvature of the buttocks.
-The front of the British suit jacket is often adorned with a ticket pocket, while the back is distinguished by a double vent.
+The front of the British suit jacket is often adorned with a ticket pocket, while a double vent distinguishes the back.
 One of its unique features is the thick shoulder padding the suit is made of.

 The trousers are tailored close to the body with a tapered waist.
 These trousers take a comfortable middle-of-the-road stance that is not too tight or too loose.
 The trousers are slim with a high waist and pleats and are usually worn with a quarter or half break.